What is patient partnership?

 Community of Practice

-Founded in 2022, CIHR’s Patient & Public Engagement Community of Practice was created with the belief that involving patients and the public in decisions about health research is key to doing research that best meets their needs.
+Founded in 2022, CIHR's Engagement Community of Practice was created with the belief that involving patients and the public in decisions about health research is key to doing research that best meets their needs.

-Staff from various branches of CIHR are also involved in this Community to learn and help integrate this work across the organization.
-The Community is looking to create a sense of community among staff involved in this work.
-It held its first meeting in June 2022 and plans to meet several times per year to share, learn, and develop harmonized approaches.
+Staff from various branches of CIHR are also involved in this Community of Practice to learn and help integrate this work across the organization.
+The first meeting was in June 2022 and the group meets several times per year to share, learn, and develop harmonized approaches.

-IG’s Planning & Dissemination grants are a great way to secure funding for a variety of patient engagement activities.
+IG's Planning & Dissemination grants are a great way to secure funding for a variety of patient partnership activities.
 Deadlines are twice per year.
 See example call.

 - Some examples of possible activities: